arjunarunasalam/arjunarunasalam.github.io/_pages/about.md

 I am a 4th year Ph.D. student in computer science at Purdue University, working in human-centered security and privacy.
 I work under the supervision of [Dr. Z. Berkay Celik](https://beerkay.github.io/) and am part of [PurSec Lab](https://pursec.cs.purdue.edu/pubs.html).

-My research uses both qualitative and quantitative methods to study abuse on online platforms such as social media and e-commerce environments, for both general users and at-risk groups.
+My research uses both qualitative (focus groups, interviews) and quantitative methods (large scale surveys) to study abuse on online platforms such as social media and e-commerce environments, for both general users and at-risk groups.

 Publications